RealEstateTokenization/retc/Initiatives/RETC-1.md

 ## Simple Summary

 Defines a compliance-focused tokenization standard for real estate assets, designed to support secure, transparent, and regulation-aligned issuance and transfer of real estate-backed tokens on EVM-compatible blockchains.
 The goal is to enable secure, transparent, and legally compliant tokenized real estate offerings globally.
+The reference implementation includes ERC20Votes (EIP-5805) support to enable plug-and-play governance and proportional distributions by share.

 ## Abstract